Admissions & Aid

 ANNUAL RENEWAL

 Tuition grants are made for one year.
-Parents must complete a PFS each year and send it to SSS in accordance with the application schedule outlined above.
+Families must complete the Clarity application each year in order to be considered for financial aid.
 Unless there is a significant change in annual income or available assets, parents can normally expect the level of assistance to be continued from year to year.

 PAYMENT SCHEDULE